eatskolnikov/slack-sms/readme.md

-Define the following globals:

-Go to /etc/environment and set the following gobals
+Create a .env and set the following gobals

 SLACK_APP_TOKEN